GT Writing Task 2 (Essay Writing) Sample # 19

 To begin with, if children are exposed to a foreign language at the very beginning of their academic life, they often end up learning both languages poorly.
 For instance, many teenagers these days do not show the mastery in their native language and this can be attributed to their overexposure to foreign languages in their childhood.
 Moreover, children begin their elementary schools between 5-7 years, even sometimes earlier than that.
 They should not be pressurised with a whole new language and its grammatical rules when they are already appalled by the tasks their teachers assign.
 The extra pressure of a new language can lead them to grow antipathy about attending schools.

 Many people argue that pupils in primary schools have a better capacity to learn a new language than students in the secondary language.
-However, research reveals that young minds have this advantages until they turn 21.
+However, research reveals that young minds have these advantages until they turn 21.
 Considering this, a secondary level student with his better maturity and understanding would learn the language faster.
 Learning a language involves more than just memorising words and knowing the grammar.
 A language is a key to the passageway of a different culture.
-No doubt, secondary level students are better prepared to unlock the door and walk through.
+No doubt, secondary level students are better prepared to unlock the door and walkthrough.